 At Dignity Health, our emergency care team is here for you 24 hours a day, seven days a week at the following locations:

 Our expert technicians provide efficient, leading-edge emergency radiology services in the Bay Area.
-Use our Online Waiting Room to select your estimated arrival time to one of our ERs.

 If you are experiencing a life-threatening symptom or injury, or signs of heart attack or stroke, immediately call 9-1-1.